pombreda/lepl/doc-src/offside.rst

      ['stu']],
     ['vwx', 'yz']]]

-The core of the parser above are the three uses of ``BLine()``.
-The first, ``simple``, is a statement that fits in a single line.
+The core of the parser above are the three uses of `BLine()
+<api/redirect.html#lepl.offside.matchers.BLine>`_.
+The first, ``simple``, is a
+statement that fits in a single line.
 The next, ``empty``, is an empty statement.
 Finally, ``block`` defines a block statement as one that is introduced by a line that ends in ":" and then contains a series of statements that are indented relative to the first line.

 So you can see that the `Block()
 <api/redirect.html#lepl.offside.matchers.Block>`_ matcher's job is to collect